artur-rios/simple-user-interface-components/README.md

 ## Framework Agnostic

 Framework agnostic version.
-You can find examples of each component usage inside component source cold folder, on the index.html file
+You can find the documentation [here](https://github.com/artur-rso/simple-user-interface-components/blob/main/framework-agnostic/documentation.md)

 ## Angular

-Components built to be used in angular projects
+Components built to be used in angular projects.
+Under construction, available soon